lamb ribs smoked and served with a refined sugar-free BBQ sauce

 - While it’s heating up, remove most of the fat cap leaving about 4mm of fat on the ribs*

-- Add one half-fist sized chunk of fruitwood (I used apple) and add the ribs.
+- Add one half-fist sized chunk of fruitwood to the coals (I used apple) and add the ribs.

 - Cook until the ribs probe with no resistance.
 These ones took 2 hours, 30 minutes.